itachi-uchiha-legend/testing/Integrations/VaronisDataSecurityPlatform/README.md

 |Alert GUID|Specify alert GUID for the update.
 This action can run on multiple alerts.
 Multiple alerts can be specified as a comma-separated string.|True|String||
 |Alert Status|Specify the alert status to update to.|True|List|Select One|
 |Closing Reason|Specify the closing reason for the alert.
 When the alert status is changed to "closed", closing reason must be specified.|False|List|Not Provided|

+#### Ping
+Test connectivity to the Varonis Data Security Platform with parameters provided at the integration configuration page on the Marketplace tab.
+Timeout - 600 Seconds